+This work asks the question: "What did Christianity do to build a civilization"?
+In the present age, law has been used energetically to micro-manage human societies, values, and aspirations.
+But did law work that way in antiquity?
 This little book is some form of answer.
 It is a book on law and legal thought as it emerged in its formative ages of the Christian past; it asks what the ancient writers and theorists did with law and legal thought.
-It is part history, part philosophy, and more than anything else an introduction to issues of law and legal adjudication in t he Patristic and Byzantine eras.
+It is part history, part philosophy, and more than anything else an introduction to issues of law and legal adjudication in the Patristic and Byzantine eras.